brooktewabe/Vue-Node-app-frontend/README.md

-# Vue 3 Authentication with JWT, Vuex and Vue Router
+# Vue 3 Authentication with JWT, Vuex, and Vue Router

 ## Flow for User Registration and User Login